Jack Suwinski Player Props: Pirates vs. Cardinals

 - The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 16th in MLB.

-- The Cardinals' 4.26 team ERA ranks 16th across all MLB pitching staffs.
+- The Cardinals have a 4.32 team ERA that ranks 18th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 58 home runs (one per game), the ninth-fewest in baseball.
+- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- Flaherty (3-4) takes the mound for the Cardinals in his 12th start of the season.
-He has a 4.81 ERA in 58 2/3 innings pitched, with 58 strikeouts.
+- Montgomery (2-6) gets the starting nod for the Cardinals in his 12th start of the season.
+He has a 4.48 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- In his most recent time out on Saturday against the Cleveland Guardians, the right-hander threw seven innings, allowing one earned run while surrendering seven hits.
+- In his last appearance on Sunday, the lefty went five innings against the Cleveland Guardians, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.